BlockchainCommons/zmigrate/docs/bestpractices.md

 ***[Export:] Store the Entire Data Set.*** After migrating all the discrete data elements into ZeWIF, the complete wallet file should be stored as a separate [attachment](attachments.md), to ensure that nothing is lost, not even class III data.
 The `vendor` should be defined with a reverse of the main domain name for the wallet publisher and the `conformsTo` should be set to the best specification for the wallet or if that does not exist the central marketing page for the wallet.
 The attachment should be placed as the first `attachments` element of the top-level `Zewif` object.

-* _Example:_ The `wallet.dat` file from `zcashd` can be copied into the ZeWIF file as a blob that's linked to the `attachments`  element of `Zewif` as the last step of the migration.
+* _Example:_ This may not be necessary for `zcashd` or `zingo` as we believe they were entirely converted as part of the development process for ZeWIF.
+However, for new, third-party wallets, we suggest a blob of the entire data set be stored in the first `attachments` element of `Zewif`, as described above.

 ### Wallet-Specific Data

 ***[Export:] Drop Wallet-Specific Configuration.*** Wallet-specific configuration is an example of class III data, as it's no longer needed when the data is removed from the wallet.
 It can be dropped as a result.

 * _Example:_ Zecwallet stores a spam threshold and a memo download option in its `WalletOptions`.
 These can be ignored when migrating the wallet data.

-***[All:] Store the Wallet Version.*** Despite being wallet-specific information, the wallet name and wallet version should be always be added to ZeWIF as metadata, _supplementing_ (not replacing) any wallet name and version already connected to the file.
-This creates a provenance chain for the ZeWIF file, identifying all wallets where the data has been used and allowing future users to debug issues that might have originated with a specific wallet. [[This should probably be in the spec too, and this best practice should be edited when it's there.]]
-To ensure this provenance chain, wallets importing ZeWIF data should also store information on any previous wallets, so that it can be re-exported as part of that chain.

-* _Example:_ A ZeWIF file originated with `zcashd 6.1.0`.
-When data is exported from `zcashd`, the ZeWIF file is marked appropriately.
-That data is later imported into the Zingo! wallet, which correctly preserves the fact that the data was previously held by `zcashd`.
-When the data is later reexported from Zingo!, it's marked with `zingo` and `v1.12.1`.
-Both versions will be seen (and imported) by the next wallet the user chooses to use.
+But of course the entire wallet data should be stored as class III data as a best practice.

 ### Calculated & Downloaded Data

 ***[Export:] Store All Transaction Information.*** Different wallets store different information regarding transactions.
 Some of it is recoverable from the blockchain, some of it is not.
 Nonetheless, all transaction information should be stored, whether it's recoverable or not.
 Storing nonrecoverable information is obviously a requirement.
-Storing recoverable information keeps the new wallet from having to look up information on the blockchain (which is a privacy concern, as noted below).
+Storing recoverable information keeps an importing wallet from having to look up information on the blockchain (which is a privacy concern, as noted below).
 Storing everything held by a wallet ensures that you don't make a mistake and accidently omit something because you thought it was recoverable and it was not.

 * _Example:_ `zcashd` mostly stores nonrecoverable information regarding transactions, such as redeem scripts, but it also stores recipient addresses, which are theoretically recoverable with an outgoing viewing key.
 The "theoretical" in that statement is exactly why _all_ transaction data should be stored.